Diane Walker, University Librarian, welcomes faculty and students to the "Convocate" public launch.

 Future plans for Convocate include widespread distribution throughout university libraries and research centers, and intensive efforts at encouraging publication of scholarly works based on its insights.
 Access Convocate here.

-Immediately before the launch CCHR, the Hesburgh Libraries, and the Center for Social Concerns presented a talk by Dr. Meagan Clark, St. John's University.
+Immediately before the launch CCHR, the Hesburgh Libraries, and the Center for Social Concerns presented a talk by Dr. Meghan Clark, St. John's University.
 Dr. Clark's talk, "A Life of Dignity for All," explored the connections between CST and human rights and suggested the fruitful avenues of research that Convocate makes possible.
 The talk can be viewed here.

 Project Consultant Rachanna Chhin, LL.M.
 '17, demonstrates "Convocate."